stefaj/FiftyOne/README.md

 ```

 A variable is created with the given name if it does not already exist,
 otherwise its value is updated.
+This means that all variables are *global*.
 A variable name starts with a letter and afterwards may contain number of alphabetic
 characters